 Special Provisions for Extenuating Circumstances

-The military tax exclusion – Being in the military has it’s benefits when it comes to capital gains and selling a home.
+The military tax exclusion – Being in the military has it benefits when it comes to capital gains and selling a home.
 Because of being deployed, those in the military often find it hard to meet the residency rules and end up paying taxes when they sell.
 A law put in place in 2003 exempts military personnel from the two-year use requirement mentioned above for up to 10 years, letting a service man or woman qualify for the full exclusion whenever they must move to fulfill their service commitments.
 There are also additional tax benefits for being a veteran that should be understood.
 Here is an outstanding reference on property tax exemptions by state for veterans.
-If you qualify for one of the exemptions it means less money coming out of your pocket!
+If you qualify for one of the exemptions, it means less money is coming out of your pocket!

 Understand The Actual Exclusion Amount